John Michael Pesky

 - Died August 13, 2012 in Danvers, MA USA

-Iconic Boston infielder Johnny Pesky played a decade in the majors, mostly with the Boston Red Sox, and had a sterling lifetime .307 batting average, coupled with an equally superior on-base-percentage of nearly .400.
+Iconic Boston infielder Johnny Pesky played a decade in the majors (starting at age 27), mostly with the Boston Red Sox, and had a sterling lifetime .307 batting average, coupled with an equally superior on-base-percentage of nearly .400.
+For 5 of his first 6 seasons, he hit well over .300.
+Known for having great eyes, he struck out only 4 percent of the time throughout his career -- an amazing feat -- and never struck out more than 32 times, and only 19 times in 712 plate appearances in 1949!
 He later managed the Red Sox and was a longtime coach for the club.
 His brother Vince Pesky was a minor league player and college coach.

 Pesky began his big league career in 1942, when he was installed as Boston's regular shortstop.
 He hit .331 as a rookie, leading the American League with 205 hits, and finished second to teammate Ted Williams in the batting race.
 He entered the Navy in June of that year, was called to active duty at the end of the season, and served until December 1945.